-The main aim of the Foundation is to support the goals of AGENDA 2030 of UN for Sustainable Developments.
+The main aim of the Foundation is to support the 17 goals of UN AGENDA 2030 for Sustainable Development.

-Our partners interested in join the project must respect the TEN ETHICAL best practices defined by the Foundation:
+Partners who are interested in joining the project must respect TEN ETHICAL practices defined by the Foundation:

-The partnership with the Foundation provides the opportunity to:
+Partnership with the Foundation For United Nations provides an opportunity to:

-In which areas can they collaborate with the Foundation:
+Areas in which they can collaborate with the Foundation:

 * Professional collaboration with the Foundation is pro-bono without any compensation exceeding the coverage of management costs.